 Everyone should have their own set of criteria for this step, but I would challenge you to ask yourself these questions about the books you have read in your collection:

-1. Is there a chance I will read this again?
+- Is there a chance I will read this again?

-2. Does this book have sentimental value for me so that I want to hang on to it?
+- Does this book have sentimental value for me so that I want to hang on to it?

-3. Do I want to give this to a good friend or family member to read?
+- Do I want to give this to a good friend or family member to read?

-4. Do I consider this book a “classic” that I want to have in my permanent collection?
+- Do I consider this book a “classic” that I want to have in my permanent collection?

 Step Three: Find a place to take books you have decided to give away or sell

-such a great way to save money and support a local business.
-Plus, I just love hanging out there and talking to people about books.
+I am very lucky to live near a used book store that will take all my books whenever I take them in and they give me credits or points towards new and used books in their store.
+This is such a great way to save money and support a local business.
+Plus, I just love hanging out there and talking to store employees about books.
 If you do not have this wonderful option, another idea is to donate your books to Goodwill, a local library or take a handful at a time to one of the Little Free Libraries in your neighborhood.

 Step Four: Make a rule for yourself about buying new books and stick to it